George Monbiot: Career

 In 2014, Monbiot wrote an article on the theme of loneliness.
 This led to a collaboration with musician Ewan McLennan.
 Together they released an album Breaking the Spell of Loneliness in October 2016 followed by a tour of the UK.
 Folk Radio described it as "an enthralling album" where "Each song is a short, eloquent and thought provoking essay on the destruction of our humanity and how it can be regained".

 Monbiot narrated the video How Wolves Change Rivers which was based on his TED talk of 2013 on the restoration of ecosystems and landscape (rewilding) when wolves were reintroduced to Yellowstone Park.
 In 2019, Monbiot co-presented Nature Now, a video about natural climate solutions, with Greta Thunberg.
+Monbiot appeared in the documentary The Cost of Living: Does Britain Need a Basic Income?, a companion piece to the film The Future of Work and Death, about UBI in the UK – released on Amazon Prime in 2020.
 He appeared in the 2021 Netflix documentary Seaspiracy, which focuses on the human impact on marine life and fishing, and defended it from critics.

 In 2021, Monbiot created the live documentary Rivercide, highlighting the lamentable state of the UK's rivers, and in particular the River Wye.

 While describing the film Don't Look Up in early 2022, Monbiot explained how difficult it is to campaign for the preservation of Earth in the face of what he sees as overwhelming inaction.

+In 2024, Monbiot appeared in the British documentary film I Could Never Go Vegan.

 Views and activism

+Peak oil

+In the early 2000s, Monbiot predicted that global production of oil "will peak before long".
+In his article, titled "The Bottom of the Barrel", he wrote:

 Climate change

 Monbiot believes that drastic action coupled with strong political will is needed to combat global warming.
+He supports the introduction of the crime of ecocide to the International Criminal Court stating “I believe [a crime of ecocide] would change everything.
+It would radically shift the balance of power, forcing anyone contemplating large-scale vandalism to ask themselves: ‘Will I end up in the international criminal court for this?’
+It could make the difference between a habitable and an uninhabitable planet.”

 To reduce his personal impact on the environment, he has transitioned to a vegan lifestyle and encourages others to do the same.